 In a time when being a small-business owner is rife with uncertainty, Iulia Bejan of Connect Lounge is anything but pessimistic.
-Her inability to succumb to negativity, combined with her vehement creativity, keeps her focused and excited about the future—no matter what it holds.
+Her inability to succumb to negativity, combined with her vehement creativity, has kept her focused and excited about the future.
+No matter what it holds.

-Now two years old, Connect Lounge—a bar and event space focused on bringing people together and fostering face-to-face conversation—is still in its infancy, according to Bejan.
-“We’re talking about a baby, here,” she says.
+Connect Lounge—a bar and event space focused on bringing people together and fostering face-to-face conversation—is still in its infancy.
+“We’re talking about a baby here,” says Bejan.

-Over the past seven months, her business has had to flex and change through the economic ups and downs that have cascaded out of the Coronavirus pandemic.
-But despite all the pivoting she’s grown comfortable with, her business’s core mission is always there: to bring people together.
+Bejan’s business has had to change through the ups and downs that have cascaded out of the Coronavirus pandemic.
+Despite all the pivoting she’s grown comfortable with, her business’s core mission is always there: to bring people together.

 Getting comfortable with change

-A viral pandemic is possibly the worst thing you can face as the owner of a business whose mission is to bring people together for face-to-face conversation.
-When quarantine started in March, Iulia had to think seriously about the lifespan of Connect Lounge in an economy that was rapidly going virtual.
+A viral pandemic is possibly the worst thing you can face as the owner of a business.
+Especially one whose mission is to bring people together for face-to-face conversation.
+When quarantine started in March, Iulia had to think seriously about the lifespan of Connect Lounge.
+Particularly because the economy was rapidly going virtual.

 “I had to decide if I wanted to continue with Connect, knowing we would not be able to keep up financially,” stated Iulia.
-Then, after spending two months at home learning new things and self-reflecting, she says her creative juices started flowing.
-“I knew in my gut I needed to continue with Connect,” she said, knowing business wasn’t going to look the same.
+After spending two months at home learning new things and self-reflecting, she says her creative juices started flowing.
+“I knew in my gut I needed to continue with Connect,” said Iulia.

-Connect Lounge has a full kitchen, but Bejan knew the take-out-only service pivot didn’t make sense for a bar focused on human connection.
-So, Bejan started examining every angle of her business and how she could transform it into something new while staying true to her mission.
+Bejan knew the take-out-only service pivot didn’t make sense for a bar focused on human connection.
+So Bejan started examining every angle of her business and how she could transform it.
+All while staying true to her mission.

-She started experimenting: First, she tried virtual happy hours.
-Then, once restrictions lifted, she turned Connect Lounge into a co-working space one day each week to give the work-from-home population a refuge from the home office.
+She started experimenting.
+Firstly, she tried virtual happy hours.
+Secondly, once restrictions lifted, she turned Connect Lounge into a co-working space one day each week to give the work-from-home population a refuge from the home office.

 To make use of Connect’s sizeable commercial kitchen—which has been sitting empty for months—Bejan is connecting with local independent chefs and caterers to rent out her kitchen as a prep space and pop-up restaurant venue.
 Recently, she hosted a (socially-distanced) “Taste of Romania” night to a sold-out crowd.
-She’s full of ideas, and she lets her creativity guide where her business goes next.
+She’s full of ideas so she lets her creativity guide where her business goes next.

 Pulling positivity from past experiences

 She credits her resilience and positivity now to her ability to get through that period.
-“I was the most scared I’d ever been then,” she says, “But I came out of it.”
+“I was the most scared I’d ever been,” she says, “But I came out of it.”

-Her positivity is her biggest asset as a business owner—it got her through unemployment ten years ago, and it’s getting her through an economic shut down now.
+Her positivity is her biggest asset as a business owner.
+It got her through unemployment ten years ago, and now it’s getting her through an economic shut down.